 To overcome this constraint, multiple radars are generally equally spaced into distributed networks.
 These networks operate 24 h per day and cover, in general, large areas such as countries or even a portion of a continent in order to detect and follow the evolution of meteorological phenomena, therefore permitting early weather hazard warnings.
-An example of such network, comprising both S-Band and C-Band radars, as deployed in Western Europe, is given on Fig. 4-2.
+One such network, comprising S-Band, C-Band and X-Band radars, as deployed in Western Europe, is given on Fig. 4-2.